-- 1. The Remote Control. - 3-Function and Compact: Hold large push button down until the door starts to move. - Single function: Hold push button until the door starts to move. - The Wall Control.
-Hold push bar or button down until the door starts to move. - The Key Switch or Keyless Entry.
-(See Accessories)
+- The Remote Control: Hold push button down until the door starts to move. - The Door Control: Hold push button down until the door starts to move. - The Outdoor Key Switch or Keyless Entry: (See Accessories)

 When the opener is activated with the safety reversing sensor installed and correctly aligned: